Pope Francis is back home after a 5-week hospital stay for life-threatening double pneumonia

 He didn't get out of the car but gave a bouquet of flowers to the basilica's cardinal to place in front of the Salus populi Romani icon.
 The Byzantine-style painting on wood is revered by Romans and is so important to Francis that he has chosen to be buried in the basilica to be near it.

-Before leaving the hospital, Francis was wheeled onto a balcony overlooking its main entrance and gave a thumbs-up and acknowledged the crowd.
-Hundreds of people had gathered on a brilliant spring Sunday morning to say goodbye and catch a first glimpse of Francis in five weeks.
+The tour through Rome's historic center came after Francis made his first appearance in five weeks to give a thumbs-up and brief blessing from a hospital balcony.
+Hundreds of people had gathered on a brilliant spring Sunday morning to say goodbye and catch a first glimpse of Francis, who seemed to be gasping for air.

 “I see this woman with the yellow flowers.
 Brava!” a bloated-looking Francis said in a breathless voice.
-He gave a weak sign of the cross before being wheeled back inside, seemingly gasping for air.
+He gave a weak sign of the cross before being wheeled back inside.

 Chants of “Viva il papa!” and “Papa Francesco” erupted from the crowd, which included patients who had been wheeled outside just to catch his brief appearance.